aws-neuron/aws-neuron-sdk/general/nki/nki_direct_allocation_guide.rst

 #2.
 Avoid PSUM Bank Collisions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Recall from :ref:`trainium_inferentia2_arch`, PSUM in NeuronCore-V2 has eight banks that can accumulate TensorE matrix multiplication results independently.
+As discussed in :doc:`NeuronDevice Architecture Guide <nki_arch_guides>`, PSUM in each NeuronCore has eight banks that can accumulate TensorE matrix multiplication results independently.
 Especially in complex loops where PSUM tensors have multiple logical block dimensions, programmers should pay close attention to PSUM bank allocations so that they do not collide.